Bjarne-AAU/MonteCarloLocalization/report.md

 # Derivation of sequential Bayes filter

 We shall in this section derive and formulate the *Recursive Bayesian Estimation* or Bayes Filter.
 The purpose is to lay the foundation for the application known as particle filtering.
 Specifically, we will use the *Sequential Importance Resampling* (SIR).
 Of those algorithms associated with SIR we utilize the special case known as *Bootstrap filter*.
+We generalize the notation for the derivation of SIR.

 ## Bayesian Network of The Hidden Markov Model (HMM)